susanli2016/susanli2016.github.io/_posts/2017-06-07-Inferential-Statistics.md

 **Observations:**

 * The number of respondents who are more or less satisfied with financial situation are the highest across all groups of marital status except "Separated" group.
-* The number of respondents who are not at all satisfied with financial situation are lowest in "Married", "Widowed" and "Divorced" groups.
+* The number of respondents who are not at all satisfied with financial situation are lowest in "Married" and "Widowed" groups.
 * The number of respondents who are satisfied with financial situation are lowest in "Never Married", "Separated" and "Divorced" groups.

 ### Inference for Research Question 2